-Today is Day 19 of South Dakota’s 37-day legislative session, which will conclude March 29.
+Today is Day 10 of South Dakota’s 37-day legislative session, which will conclude March 29.

 Senate Bill (SB) 34—Support: Brought at the request of the Governor’s Office of Economic Development, the bill would make an appropriation to expand rural access to broadband services and to declare an emergency.